MrSuddenJoy/badger/README.md

-# This is just placeholder for new, temporally available, README file.
+# This is just placeholder.
 Stay tuned for things to come.